AdobeDocs/experience-manager-65.en/help/sites-administering/msm-livecopy.md

 1. Use the **Exclude sub pages** checkbox:

     * Selected: create a live copy of the selected page only (shallow live copy)
-    * Not Selected: create a live copy that includes all descendents of the selected page (deep live copy)
+    * Not Selected: create a live copy that includes all descendants of the selected page (deep live copy)

 1. (Optional) To specify one or more rollout configurations to use for the livecopy, use the **Rollout Configs** drop-down list to select them; selected configurations will be shown underneath the drop-down selector.
 1. Click or tap **Create**.
 A confirmation message will be shown, from here you can select either **Open** or **Done**.